 TRANSFORMING THE LIVES OF PEOPLE WITH CYSTIC FIBROSIS

-These transformative therapies improve lung health and have underpinned the regulatory approval and marketing of 4 breakthrough Cystic Fibrosis therapies
+These transformative therapies have significantly improved lung health and contributed to the regulatory approval of multiple breakthrough CF therapies.

-The most recent trials successfully demonstrated that a combination of drugs can treat up to 90% of people with Cystic Fibrosis by addressing the underlying cause of their disease.
-This new “triple therapy” results in a significant improvement in lung function and quality of life and reduces the frequency of chest infections.
+The most recent trials successfully demonstrated that a combination of drugs can treat around 90% of people with CF by addressing the underlying cause of their disease.
+This new “triple therapy” has been shown to substantially improve lung function, enhance quality of life, and significantly reduce the frequency of severe chest infections.

 Both the Food and Drug Administration and the European Medicines Agency approved Trikafta (US)/Kaftrio (EU) for use in 2020.
 The drug was hailed as a “landmark approval” by the FDA having an expedited approval process including Priority Review, Fast Track, Breakthrough Therapy, and orphan drug designation.

 The importance of these CFTR modulators has also been recognised by experts in the international CF community.
-The National Institutes of Health Director who, with colleagues, discovered the CFTR mutation in 1989 spoke about the importance of the Trikafta phase 3 trial results:
+Dr Francis Collins, former Director of the US National Institutes of Health and one of the scientists who helped discover the CFTR gene in 1989, spoke about the importance of the Trikafta phase 3 trial results:

 “…it has been 30 years that we've been hoping and dreaming for a day like this, where you could look at data and just absolutely — your jaw drops because it is so impressive and so good.
 Now we are at the point with this triple therapy where 90% of people with cystic fibrosis are going to have substantial and amazing benefit from the drug therapy…”